MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

 \subsubsection{NISQA}

 The NISQA dataset \cite{nisqa} was designed to evaluate speech with distortions occurring in communication networks.
-In MOS-Bench, the train and dev sets combined the \texttt{NISQA TRAIN SIM}, \texttt{NISQA TRAIN LIVE} and \texttt{NISQA VAL SIM}, \texttt{NISQA VAL LIVE} sets, respectively.
-The \texttt{NISQA TRAIN SIM} and \texttt{NISQA VAL SIM} sets contained (1) simulated speech distortions, such as packet loss, bandpass filter, different codecs and clipping.
-(2) artificially added background noises.
+In MOS-Bench, the train and dev sets combined the \texttt{NISQA TRAIN SIM}, \texttt{NISQA TRAIN LIVE} sets, and the \texttt{NISQA VAL SIM}, \texttt{NISQA VAL LIVE} sets, respectively.
+The \texttt{NISQA TRAIN SIM} and \texttt{NISQA VAL SIM} sets contained (1) simulated speech distortions, such as packet loss, bandpass filter, different codecs, and clipping, and (2) artificially added background noises.
 The \texttt{NISQA TRAIN LIVE} and \texttt{NISQA VAL LIVE} sets contained live Skype and phone recordings, with real distortions created during recording, such as keyboard typing and street noise.
-Each sample in these four sets was rated by five listeners.

-The \texttt{NISQA TEST P501}, \texttt{NISQA TEST FOR} and \texttt{NISQA TEST LIVETALK} sets were used as the test sets in MOS-Bench\footnote{The \texttt{NISQA TEST NSC} set was excluded since it was not publicly available anymore.}.
-The \texttt{NISQA TEST P501} and \texttt{NISQA TEST FOR} sets included samples with simulated distortions, as well as live VoIP calls where speech samples were played back directly from the laptop, followed by simulated packet-loss, warping, low-bitrate, etc. Each sample in these two sets was rated by thirty listeners.
-Finally, \texttt{NISQA TEST LIVETALK} is a German dataset with real phone call recordings, where talkers spoke directly into the terminal device in different backgrounds with different distortions.
-Talkers called either through the mobile network or via VoIP.
-Each sample in these two sets was rated by 24 listeners.
+The \texttt{NISQA TEST P501}, \texttt{NISQA TEST FOR}, and \texttt{NISQA TEST LIVETALK} sets were used as the test sets in MOS-Bench\footnote{The \texttt{NISQA TEST NSC} set was excluded since it was not publicly available anymore.}.
+The \texttt{NISQA TEST P501} and \texttt{NISQA TEST FOR} sets included samples with simulated distortions, as well as live VoIP calls where speech samples were played back directly from a laptop, followed by a simulated packet loss, warping, a low bitrate, etc. Finally, \texttt{NISQA TEST LIVETALK} is a German dataset with real phone call recordings, where talkers spoke directly into the terminal device in different backgrounds with different distortions.
+Talkers can be called either through the mobile network or via VoIP.